joellord/k8s-course/README.md

 Once you are ready to deploy this application, you won’t want to use the same code.
 In fact, you will need to run another script to build a production application.
 This script will take all of your JavaScript files and merge everything in a single minified JavaScript file.
 It will do the same for your CSS.
 By doing so, you will end up with a minimal set of files that can be served over any static file webserver.
 In this case, you will be using an Nginx server to serve those files.
 Nginx is an open source, high-performance HTTP server that will be able to handle many requests to your front end.

 When building our front end container, we will only want a container that has Nginx and the minimal HTML, CSS and JavaScript files, not the full NodeJs runtimes.
 This is why we will use a multi-step build.
 The first step will use a container with NodeJs to create the files and the second step will be our Nginx server with the files.
+The container that was used to generate your production files will then be discarded and you will only be left with the second container which is lightweight and optimized for the web.

 Just like in our previous examples, your container will need to start with a base image.
 In order to build our application, we will need Node and NPM so we can start from Node and we will give an alias to this container by using the AS keyword.
 Create a new front/Dockerfile and start with the FROM statement.